Diocese of Reno

 the unique Filipino Catholic tradition of Simbang Gabi, may the faith and devotion of

-Mary, the Mother of God, inspire us to receive in our hearts and home God’s surpassing Aguinaldo in the person of Jesus Christ.
+Mary, the mother of God, inspire us to receive in our hearts and home God’s surpassing Aguinaldo in the person of Jesus Christ.
 Let us keep her company through prayer and good works, so that she may also keep us company as we journey toward the fulfillment of God’s promise of peace in our nation and in the world.

 SANTO NIÑO (THE HOLY INFANT JESUS)